Mull Base

 CREW: 170

-In 814 AS, Mull would act as a mustering point for a large Molly attack on Belfast Production Facility.
-The Newcastle Armed Forces garrison had been significantly drawn down due to the ongoing conflict with Kusari in Tau 31, allowing the Mollys to punch through the local BMM security force and link up with sympathetic workers onboard.
-As Belfast's industrial facilities were put to use, Mull would distribute produced supplies to other Molly holdings across Bretonia.
-The abundance of supplies and proximity to Belfast's factories also drew a community of engineers and technicians to the station, who would be responsible for prototyping many of the Molly's weapons and equipment.
+In 814 AS, Mull was the mustering point for a large Molly attack on Belfast Production Facility.
+The Newcastle Armed Forces garrison had been significantly drawn down due to the ongoing conflict with Kusari in Tau 31, allowing the Mollys to punch through the local BMM security force and link up with mutinying workers onboard.
+As Belfast's industrial facilities were put to use, Mull distributed produced supplies to other Molly holdings across Bretonia.
+The abundance of supplies and proximity to Belfast's factories also drew a community of engineers and technicians to the station, who were responsible for prototyping many of the Molly's weapons and equipment.

-While Belfast would ultimately be destroyed by the Gallic Royal Navy in 825 AS, its legacy would survive in Mull's oversized smuggling fleet and well developed weapons design workshops.
-In 830 AS, these workshops would be responsible for designing and producing the enormous explosive charge used to destroy the New London jump gate in Dublin.
+While Belfast was ultimately destroyed by the Gallic Royal Navy in 825 AS, its legacy survived in Mull's oversized smuggling fleet and well developed weapons design workshops.
+In 830 AS, these workshops were responsible for designing and producing the enormous explosive charge used to destroy the New London jump gate in Dublin.
 The mine was of such substantial size that it required the Destroyer Shillelagh to tow it into position.
 The Molly's success with Free Dublin has come at a price however, with Arranmore demanding Mull provide ever increasing numbers of pilots and smugglers to sustain their new state.

 Bribes & Missions Offered